 Almost one-third of all websites on the internet exist on the WordPress platform, and even big companies, like CNN and eBay, use it.
 There are free and paid versions of the software, and there’s plenty of user support available online.

 With many themes and layouts to choose from and options to advance to more complex designs and features, WordPress is a versatile choice for all kinds of businesses.
-In fact, it’s the platform that powers HostingAdvice.com, as well as all of our sister sites CardRates.com, DatingAdvice.com, and DealCrunch.com.
+In fact, it’s the platform that powers HostingAdvice.com itself.

-Option C / Fun Challenge: Create a website from Scratch with HTML
+Option 3: Create a website from scratch with HTML (Advanced Level)

 Web design skills are highly valuable in the job market and maybe you’ve thought it’s something you want to pick up.
 Building a website from scratch will give you the tools to create and customize a site exactly as you see fit.
 There’s a higher learning curve but a greater reward, as knowing HTML will allow you to fine-tune your site design and carry those skills forward to expand and update the site with ease.